Hatred Stems from Ignorance! Distillation of the Persuasion Modes in Countering Conversational Hate Speech: Generated Counterspeech Settings

-\textbf{Validation of the weak supervision model (Benchmark method).} We use the weakly supervised model BERT to populate the rest of the DialogConan dataset [closed (multi-interaction)] with persuasion modes labels (silver labels).
-Then, we investigate the performance of the binary classification of hate speech (HS) and counter-speech (CS) using the same classification task in the section but trained on silver labels (weak labels).
-Table \ref{tab:valid_silver} shows the averaged F1 score over the three topics trained on the silver persuasion label to predict HS/CN.
-For the instruction-tuning (Llama-2) model, the F1 score remains the same at 0.93 for both Text-only and Text + Per scenarios.
-Similarly, the BERT model exhibits no change in the F1 score, maintaining a high accuracy of 0.95.
-The Bilstm model sees a notable increase from 0.87 to 0.88 when incorporating the persuasion modes.
-Furthermore, the Baseline (SVM) model displays a similar pattern, with the F1 score improving from 0.89 to 0.90.
-This consistent pattern across diverse models reinforces the weakly supervised model's efficacy in predicting the persuasion modes in the generated counters set. \\ \textbf{Validation of the weak supervision model (human validation)}.
-To validate the result of weak supervised labels for the generated counter, we selected 50 generated counters from each topic and generative model and validated the persuasion label.
-Independent annotator (one of the authors) carried out the validation process through the two datasets, closed (multi-tur) and open(single-turn), to ensure consistency of the labels moderation process.
-As shown in table~\ref{tab:error_rate}, in the closed (multi-turn) dataset, the overall error rate is relatively small, about 19\% for GPT3 and 12\% for Llama2.
-For the open (single-turn) dataset, the overall error rate is about 22\% for GPT3 and 16\% for Llama2.
+We used the weakly supervised model BERT to populate the rest of the DialogConan dataset (closed [multi-interaction]) with persuasion mode labels (silver labels).
+Then, we investigated the performance of the binary classification of hate speech and counterspeech using the same classification task in the section.
+However, we trained them on silver labels (weak labels).
+Table \ref{tab:combined_f1_scores_weaksuper} shows the average F1 score of the three topics trained on the silver persuasion label to predict hate speech and counterspeech.
+For the instruction-tuning model (Llama 2), the F1 score remains the same at 93\% for text-only as well as text and persuasion scenarios.
+Similarly, the BERT model exhibits no change in the F1 score, maintaining a high accuracy of 95\%.
+The BiLSMT model sees a notable increase from 87\% to 88\% when incorporating persuasion modes.
+Furthermore, the baseline (SVM) model displays a similar pattern, with the F1 score improving from 89\% to 90\%.
+This consistent pattern across diverse models reinforces the weakly supervised model's efficacy in predicting the persuasion modes in the machine-generated counterspeech set.